nirmalakumarsahu/nirmalakumarsahu/articles/spring-boot/basic-concept/spring-boot-api-auditing.md

 #### How it works

-* Triggers / CDC / History tables
+* Triggers / CDC (Change Data Capture) / History tables

 #### Used by